lrodrigues067/Merge---edgar-/README.md

 write.csv(J,"J")

-#Merging the datasets of companys that have a 10-k report starting with the latter K
+#Merging the datasets of companys that have a 10-k report starting with the latter K - ok
 K = rbind(kajima, kansai) %>%
   rbind(kawasaki) %>%
   rbind(kawasaki_steel) %>%